Åråsen Stadion: History

 Lillestrøm SK originally used Jenseberg Stadion in Strømmen for their matches, as there was no suitable stadium in Lillestrøm.
 On 6 June 1920, the municipality opened Lillestrøm Stadion, where Lillestrøm SK moved their matches.
 In 1930, the club started working on plans for their own stadium.
 Led by the chairman Erling Nicolaysen, a stadium fund was established, which grew to NOK 200.
-However, during the Second World War, the club's funds eradicated.
+However, during the Second World War, the club's funds were eradicated.

-On 2 June 1947, the club's board appointed a committee to work with the stadium issue.
+On 2 June 1947, the club's board appointed a committee to work on the stadium issue.
 They determined that the area Sørumsbrenna, part of a farm belonging to Knut Sørum, was the ideal location, despite it being fallow and scrub on a marsh.
 Holthe og Ahlsen made plans for developing the 4.5 ha lot.
 The purchase was approved by the club's annual meeting on 29 September.
 Additional land was bought in 1948 and 1950, raising the area to 7.2 ha.

-Construction was mostly done by volunteers; the building of the stadium required 31,000 man-hours in volunteer work and cost NOK 150,000.
-After the land was cleared, a layer of mixed sand and earth were laid.
-The pitch, with the dimensions 108 by 68 m, was sown in mid-1950.
+Construction was mostly done by volunteers; the building of the stadium required 31,000 man-hours of volunteer work and cost NOK 150,000.
+After the land was cleared, a layer of mixed sand and earth was laid.
+The pitch, with dimensions 108 by 68 m, was sown in mid-1950.
 The work also included a grandstand, changing rooms, a watering system and kiosks.
 The stand could accommodate 2,500 spectators, and the stadium had a total permitted capacity of 6,000 people.
 The inaugural match was played against Sarpsborg on 7 July 1951 in front of 3,500 spectators.
 A training pitch beside the stadium pitch opened in 1953.
-The following year, a new steel entrance was built, following in 1955 with a referees' changing room and administrative offices.
+The following year, a new steel entrance was built, followed in 1955 by a referees' changing room and administrative offices.
 In 1959, after eight years of planning, construction of an additional terrace started, which opened in 1960.